AguaClara/SWOT/AguaClara Water Treatment Plant Design/Chapter 4_Flocculation/Floc_Design.md

 So our goal in designing a flocculator is to facilitate particle collisions.
 How can we do this?

 ### Collision Potential, $\bar G \theta$, and Energy Dissipation Rate, $\varepsilon$
 **Collision potential $(\bar G \theta)$** is a term with a very straightforward name.
 It represents the magnitude of potential particle collisions in a fluid.
-It is a _dimensionless_ parameter which is often used as a performance metric for flocculators; big $G \theta$ values indicate lots of collisions (good) while small values indicate fewer collisions (not so good). <font color="red">AguaClara flocculators usually aim for a collision potential of 37,000</font>, which has worked well in AguaClara plants historically.
+It is a _dimensionless_ parameter which is often used as a performance metric for flocculators; big $\bar G \theta$ values indicate lots of collisions (good) while small values indicate fewer collisions (not so good). <font color="red">AguaClara flocculators usually aim for a collision potential of $\bar G \theta = 37,000$</font>, which has worked well in AguaClara plants historically.
 However, this value may change as research continues.
 The value for collision potential is obtained by multiplying $\bar G$, a parameter for average fluid shear with units of $\frac{1}{[T]}$, and $\theta$, the residence time of water in the flocculator, with units of $[T]$. $\theta$ is intuitive to measure, calculate, and understand. $\bar G$ is a bit more difficult.
 First, an intuitive explanation.
 See the image below, which shows the velocity profile of flowing water.

 <center><img src="https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Chapter%204_Flocculation/Images/G_velocity_profile.jpg?raw=true" width=500></center>